On the Max-Cut of Sparse Random Graphs: Upper bound. The first moment method

 \section{Upper bound.
 The first moment method}

 In this section, we establish the upper bound part of Theorem~\ref{main_theorem} using the first moment method.
 We will prove the upper bound of Max-Cut size on $\Gncn$ by counting the expected number of cuts with a given cardinality, satisfying the local optimality condition.
-Let $X(zn)$ be the number of cuts $V_1,V_2=V(\Gncn)\setminus V_1$ of $\Gncn$ of size $zn$ in $\Gncn$ which satisfy the local optimality condition.
+For a constant $z$, let $X(\lfloor zn \rfloor)$ be the number of cuts $V_1,V_2=V(\Gncn)\setminus V_1$ of $\Gncn$ of size $\lfloor zn \rfloor$ in $\Gncn$ which satisfy the local optimality condition.
 By results in~\cite{Coppersmith2004}, since we already know that the maximum cut size normalized by $n$ is $c/2+\Theta_c(\sqrt{c})$ w.h.p., then for convenience we rescale $z$ by letting $z=c/2+x\sqrt{c}$ for a positive real value $x$.
 According to the results from~\cite{Coppersmith2004} we know that we can limit ourselves to values $x\in[0.37613,0.58870]$. \begin{proposition} For every $x$ in (\ref{eq:xupperrange}) there exists a unique solution $\theta(x)$ of (\ref{transce2}).
 Furthermore, for every $x$ in this range

-where $w(x)$ is defined in (\ref{eq:wx}). \end{proposition} We now show that result implies the upper bound part of Theorem~\ref{main_theorem}.
-We will establish later in Lemma~\ref{lemma:UniqueSolution} that that $w(x)$ is a strictly decreasing function.
+where $w(x)$ is defined in (\ref{eq:wx}). \end{proposition} We now show this result implies the upper bound part of Theorem~\ref{main_theorem}.
+We will establish later in the proof of Lemma~\ref{lemma:UniqueSolution} that that $w(x)$ is a strictly decreasing function.
 Thus the expression above is positive (negative) if $x$ is smaller (larger) than the solution value $x_u$, for sufficiently large $c$.
 The result is then obtained by Markov inequality.
 The remainder of the section is devoted to the proof Proposition~\ref{prop:comp_EbarX}.